 Bridging the Divide: A Public Service Leadership Program

 The election of 2016 exposed deep fault lines in our country.
 Now more than ever, communities nationwide have become islands of red and blue, with little dialogue or interaction between them.
-Bridging the Divide, a new program at the IOP in partnership with Eureka College, is an attempt to address this growing chasm and promote a deeper understanding of and between urban and rural communities.
+Bridging the Divide, a new program at the IOP in partnership with Eureka College, launched in January 2018 as an attempt to address this growing chasm and promote a deeper understanding of and between urban and rural communities.

 Please contact Crystal Coats, Director of Civic Engagement, at firstname.lastname@example.org, if you have any questions.